 Due to high demand, we have limited availability in February and March for the rest of the school year.

 Composting with Worms

-Grades 1-5.
-Students learn that composting, nature’s way of recycling, creates a beneficial soil amendment that is easy to make at home.
+Grades K-5.
+Students discover the benefits of composting, nature’s way of recycling.
 A hands-on look at life in the worm bin engages students’ observation skills and creates excitement for reducing the amount of garbage sent to landfills.

 Resources and Recycling

 Grades 1-3.
-Students learn the origins of commonly recycled items such as paper, plastic and glass and how the three R's help conserve resources and reduce waste.
+Students learn the origins of commonly recycled items such as paper, plastic and glass and explore how the three Rs help conserve resources and reduce waste.

 Grades 4-5.
 Discover the purposes and benefits of packaging as well as the environmental impacts.
-In a hands-on investigation, students compare packaging options and learn to make choices that conserve natural resources and decrease the amount of waste headed to landfills.
+In a hands-on investigation, students compare packaging options, learn about advertising and discover how our natural resources are connected to our everyday choices.